KatsunoriWa/eval_faceDetectors/eval_HaarFrontal/README.md

 Evaluate the detector using some open database.

 ## Scripts
-Python scripts are modidied from orginal sample script from Dlib to use class.
+Python scripts are modidied from orginal sample script from OpenCV to use class.

-### dlibFrontal.py
+### HaarFrontal.py
-a class version to use Dlib frontal face detector.
+a class version to use OpenCV Haar cascade frontal face detector.

 Evaluation scripts are written as jupyter notebook file (*.ipynb)